Creating a MySQL® cluster

 -

-Select the host class that defines the technical specifications of the VMs where the DB hosts will be deployed.
+Select the host class, which will determine the technical specifications of the VMs for deploying your database hosts.
 All available options are listed under Host classes.
-When you change the host class for the Managed Service for MySQL® cluster, the characteristics of all existing hosts change, too.
+Changing the host class of a Managed Service for MySQL® cluster updates the specifications for all of its existing hosts.

 -